matvign/festival-react-app/README.md

 ## Coding Test
 ### Clearing up requirements
-The requirements of the task requires us to print out attendance to festivals from bands under their respective record labels.
+The requirement is to print out festival attendance from bands under their respective record labels.
-However, some bands will not be signed to a label and still perform at festivals.
+However, a band might not be signed to a label and still perform at a festival (unless it's a really exclusive festival).

 In this case, best to ask the product manager/owner and get UX involved if available to know what we should display in this scenario.

-In addition, we should also confirm what should be shown if there is no data at all.
+We should also confirm what should be shown when the data is empty.

+I opted to not show bands without record labels and show `No data found` when there is no data.

 ### Schemas and resources
 In the API documentation all models have their fields set to optional.
 This means that a `Band` can exist without a name, which is nonsensical.
 The documentation should be updated to reflect any required properties in the model.

-In the responses that the API returns, a Band can have a record label field that is an empty string.
+In the responses that the API returns, a Band may not have a record label field, or can be an empty string.
 If this is not intentional, then the response should be fixed and the documentation updated to indicate that strings have a minimum length.

 The festival endpoint returns festivals with an optional name field.
 This let's us list out record labels and their bands regardless of whether thay have attended any festivals.

-While this let's get the data we want, it also means that the `festival` resource may not be describing festivals and be describing bands instead.
+While this get the data we want, it also means that the `festival` resource may not be describing festivals and be describing bands instead.

-As all properties in the model are optional, festivals do not have names and let's us list out record labels and their bands regardless of whether they have attended any festivals.
-While this let's us organise the data, it also means that the `festival` resource doesn't always describe festivals and sometimes describes bands.

 It would be better to expose a separate endpoint that returns the sorted data instead of going through the festival endpoint.